dickwall/subcut/GettingStarted.md

 * Immutable binding modules.
 * Binding by trait and trait/name keys.
 * Creating an injectable class with an implicit binding module.
-* Using the injectIfBound semantics (which only use injection if a configuration is defined for a particular trait, otherwise using the provided definition to the right of the injectIfBound method.
+* Using the injectOptional semantics (which only use injection if a configuration is defined for a particular trait, otherwise using the provided definition to the right of the injectOptional method.
 * Testing with mutable copies of binding modules.

 There are many other ways in which you can use SubCut, including explicit injection, constructor